 Anchor or other symbol indicating the place of assay.

 However, no matter how good quality our silver is, it does still need some looking after, as it is still a precious metal which can become scratched without the proper care and attention.
-Why not pick up one of our polishing cloths to help keep your silver in tip top condition?
+Why not pick up one of our polishing cloths to help keep your silver in tip top condition and have a read of our 'Looking after your Jewellery' page, which will give you good tips of how to look after your pieces.

 The problem of scratched silver is one that we were keen to address, and saw the introduction of our leather and stainless steel pieces.
 Leather has been around for millions of years and has stood the test of time as a durable and beautiful material to work with.
 Teaming it up with the silver-like stainless steel produces an incredibly durable piece that can be used for all occasions from Graduation to Mucking out!